.

 Habitat

-Kelp geese inhabit areas of southern Chile, mainly in Patagonia, Tierra del Fuego, and the Falkland Islands.
+Kelp geese inhabit areas of southern Chile and Argentina, mainly in Patagonia, Tierra del Fuego, and the Falkland Islands.
 They habitat rocky coasts around their food sources.

 Males are a white color, with a black beak, and yellow feet.
 The females are dark brown, with transverse gray lines on the chest, and yellow feet.